-Pulp production and final manufacturing of paper products consume significant amounts of energy which leads to greenhouse gas emissions.
-Manufacturers can help abate these impacts by measuring, tracking, and reporting energy use and greenhouse gas emissions, with a focus on reduction.
+Pulp production and final manufacturing of paper products, and wood sawing and drying for components used in wooden products consume significant amounts of energy, leading to greenhouse gas emissions.
+Manufacturers and their suppliers can help abate these impacts by measuring, tracking, and reporting energy use and greenhouse gas emissions, with a focus on reduction.
 They can also perform preventative maintenance on equipment, replace inefficient equipment, use renewable energy, and encourage efficient energy behaviors throughout their operations.